 Credit: Tokyo Metropolitan Government

-Tokyo Metropolitan Hikarigaoka Park is a vast park that includes a lawn, bird sanctuary, tennis courts, and a baseball field.
-A magnificent row of ginkgo trees stretches from Hikarigaoka Station to Keyaki Plaza.
+Spanning expansively, the Tokyo Metropolitan Hikarigaoka Park encompasses lawns, a bird sanctuary, tennis courts, and a baseball field.
+A majestic row of ginkgo trees graces the path from Hikarigaoka Station to Keyaki Plaza.

 Find out more about Tokyo Metropolitan Hikarigaoka Park here on Google maps.